josmar-crwdstffng/angular/aio/content/tutorial/toh-pt4.md

 `Observable.subscribe()` is the critical difference.

-The previous version assigns an array of heroes to the component's `heroes` property.
+The previous version assigns an array of heroes to the `heroes` property of the component.
-The assignment occurs *synchronously*, as if the server could return heroes instantly or the browser could freeze the UI while it waited for the server's response.
+The assignment occurs *synchronously*, as if the server could return heroes instantly or the browser could freeze the UI while it waited for the response form the server.

-That *won't work* when the `HeroService` is actually making requests of a remote server.
+That *will not work* when the `HeroService` is actually making requests of a remote server.

 The new version waits for the `Observable` to emit the array of heroes &mdash;which could happen now or several minutes from now.
-The `subscribe()` method passes the emitted array to the callback, which sets the component's `heroes` property.
+The `subscribe()` method passes the emitted array to the callback, which sets the `heroes` property of the component.

 This asynchronous approach *will work* when the `HeroService` requests heroes from the server.